-The SPI Dual-Output Read instruction supports frequencies of up to 80 or 104 MHz with additional dummy input cycles prior to first data byte output.
+The SPI Dual-Output Read instruction supports up to 104 MHz frequency.
 Initiate SPI Dual-Output Read by executing an 8-bit command, 3BH, followed by address bits A[23-0] and a dummy byte.
 CE# must remain active low for the duration of the SPI Dual-Output Read operation.
 See Figure 5-13 for the SPI Quad Output Read sequence.

-Following the dummy byte, SST26VF016B outputs data from SIO[1:0] starting from the specified address location.
+Following the dummy byte, the SST26WF016B/SST26WF016BA outputs data from SIO[1:0] starting from the specified address location.
 The device continually streams data output through all addresses until terminated by a low-to-high transition on CE#.
 The internal address pointer automatically increments until the highest memory address is reached, at which point the address pointer returns to the beginning of the address space.